nicholaslawrence-hub/citadelbot/README.md

 ## Features

-- **Automatic Data Refresh**: Automatically analyzes the Knights Templar alliance every hour
+- **API and Resource Caching** Saves user settings and caches API-pulled data for efficiency
 - **Interactive Dashboard**: Visualizes alliance data with charts and tables
 - **Nation Analysis**: Break down of each nation with specific optimization recommendations
-- **City Tier Analysis**: Compare nations by city count tiers
+- **City Tier Analysis**: Compare nations by city count tiers, with graphical implementations
-- **Military Tracking**: Track military units and MMR compliance
+- **MMR Tracking**: Track military units and MMR compliance
 - **Resource Production**: Analyze resource production across the alliance
 - **Optimal City Build**: Generate and export optimal city builds for any infrastructure level
 - **One-Click Optimization**: Quickly get city build templates for in-game use